 Our Senior Pastor started the service by letting people know what was going on, and even took it one step further by tying the mishap into his message.

 SERVANT’S HEARTS + SKILL = WINNING.

 As a musician, I’ve been in a lot of situations that felt like the tech team and the band were on opposing teams.
 I’ve also been in situations where I was the most knowledgable tech person in the room (NOT a good thing).
 It’s a huge blessing to serve on a team that has a culture of humility and service, but also an expectation of competency.

-I already knew this about the Watermark team, but it was really cool to see it play out in this situation.
+I already knew this about the team I was with, but it was really cool to see it play out in this situation.

 It was a stressful situation, but no one got snippy or rude.
 No one griped about having to drop what they were doing to haul gear across campus.
 After the service, there was supposed to be a break before the 11:00 pm service (the go-home-and-rest-for-a-couple-of-hours kind of break), and no one mysteriously disappeared while troubleshooting continued.
 There were even guys who were supposed to be “off” that showed up to help.

 All of that to say, the "fiasco" isn't what is remembered.
 What left an impression is the preparedness and ability to take action quickly, their honesty about the situation and openness with the congregation (even using it as an example in the sermon), and their patience with each other and readiness to step up and help.